broccolijs/broccoli-plugin/README.md

 * `this.cachePath`: The path on disk to an auxiliary cache directory.
 Use this to store files that you want preserved between builds.
 This directory will only be deleted when Broccoli exits.
+If a cache directory is not needed, set `createCacheDirectory` to `false` when calling `broccoli-plugin` constructor.

 All paths stay the same between builds.